Host Private and/or Paid Events

 You need to add this meta tag to your page:

 If you want to disable the registration page so that your event is not open to the public, you need to go to your Registration settings.
 You'll have the option to disable the registration page.

 Your landing page will be disabled and access to the registration page will be greyed out.
-Your webinar is now in "private mode".
+Your event is now in "private mode".

 👉 By doing this, nobody will be able to use the registration page to register for your event.
 You need another way to capture registrations.

-To host private and/or paid events, you must use Zapier to control who is registering to your events (we're planning a native private and paid webinar feature down the road).
+To host private and/or paid events, you can use Zapier to control who is registering for your events.

 Zapier is a tool that allows you to connect web apps together.
 An integration between two apps is called a Zap.
 A Zap is made up of a Trigger and an Action.
 Whenever the trigger happens in one app, Zapier will automatically perform the action in another app.